adammertel/GIS-and-humanities/README.md

 ## Outline

-- Introduction
-- Theoretical Introduction
+- Introduction to the course
+- Basic theory behind GIS
 - Motivation
 - Practical Example
+- Homework
 - Discussion
-- Homework

-## Introduction
+## Introduction to the course

 ### Main Idea